-If there’s one cleaning appliance we couldn’t go a day without, it’s the dishwasher.
-Without it, our kids would groan even louder when asked to help out with kitchen tasks, and the thought of heaps of dishes left over from a baking project might keep us from making a delicious homemade pie.
+If there’s one cleaning appliance we couldn’t go a day without, it’s the dishwasher (Here’s how to get the most out of your dishwasher).
+Without it, our kids would groan even louder when asked to help out with kitchen tasks, and the thought of heaps of dishes left over from a baking project might keep us from making a juicy, flaky homemade fruit pie.

 It’s so easy to toss in our dirty dishes and unload clean ones…and completely forget that the dishwasher itself needs cleaning.
 This rids it of food residue and bacteria, and it can even improve the machine’s performance.
 Read on to learn the most efficient way to clean a dishwasher.